QuantEcon/lecture-python.myst/lectures/svd_intro.md

 The $ i $th  row of $ \hat A $ is an $ m \times 1 $ vector of regression coefficients of $ X_{i,t+1} $ on $ X_{j,t}, j = 1, \ldots, m $.

-An efficient way to compute the pseudo-inverse $X^+$ is to start with  the (reduced) singular value decomposition
+An efficient way to compute the pseudo-inverse $X^+$ is to start with  a singular value decomposition